Ann Sidney

 Ann Sidney (born 27 March 1944) is a British actress, television host and beauty queen who won the 1964 Miss World contest representing the United Kingdom.

 Early life

 Sidney moved to Poole when very young.
 She went to Martin Road School in Parkstone and then Martin Kemp-Welch secondary school, which later became St Aldhelm's Academy, leaving school at fifteen.
 She initially took an apprenticeship in hairdressing, working in salons in Bournemouth, but then decided that she would rather be a model.

 Miss World

-Sidney became the second woman from her country to win the title, after Rosemarie Frankland in 1961.
+Sidney became the second woman of a current total of five from Great Britain to win the title, after Rosemarie Frankland in 1961, and the first of two from Poole.
 The pageant was held in London on 12 November 1964.
 It was watched on television by a reported 27.2 million people in the UK alone.
 During her reign as Miss World, she travelled around the world five times and joined Bob Hope on his USO tour of Asia.